 Zucchini Crust Vegetarian Pizza Margherita from Kalyn’s Kitchen ~ gluten free, grain free, vegetarian

-One reader said: “Just came across this recipe recently, made it last night and thought it was AMAZING!
+Reader review: “Just came across this recipe recently, made it last night and thought it was AMAZING!
 Thank you so much!”

 Zucchini Pizza from Lynn’s Kitchen Adventures ~ gluten free

-One reader said: “First attempt turned out good!
+Reader review: “First attempt turned out good!
 Definitely need to make sure the zucchini and rice get really dry because it makes a difference!
 Otherwise it was delicious and a great way to use up zucchini when you have an abundance.”